astrcrai/prospero-docs/docs/source/scheduler.rst

     #SBATCH --ntasks-per-node=64
     #SBATCH --ncpus-per-task=1

-Slurm is free to allocate this job to a Prospero-I (64 cores) or Prospero-II node (128 cores).
-If allocated to the Prospero-I partition, the job will make efficient use of resources, as all compute cores on the nodes will be used.
-But if allocated to the Prospero-II partition, only half of the cores will be utilised on each node.
+If allocated to the Prospero-I partition, the job will make efficient use of resources, as all compute cores on the nodes will be used, but if allocated to the Prospero-II partition only half of the cores will be utilised on each node.
 The job could actually be executed on a single Prospero-II node.
 Therefore, for this simple example it is recommended to instead specify:

 .. code-block:: bash